-In 1959 BMCE was founded by the Maroccan government as a public bank.
-It was the first Maroccan bank to establish a presence outside of Marocco in 1975.
+In 1959 BMCE was founded by the Moroccan government as a public bank.
+It was the first Moroccan bank to establish a presence outside of Marocco in 1975.
 The privatisation of BMCE was realized in 1995 after being acquired by the Financecom Group.
 Since privatisation, BMCE Bank has consolidated its position as an international banking institution, adopting a universal banking model.
 BMCE Bank has a broad regional coverage in Morocco and has branches throughout Africa, Europe, Asia and North America.

 140, Avenue Hassan II

 P.O.
 Box 13425 Casa Casablanca

 Othman Benjelloun |

 Chairman & CEO

 CSR report 2016|

 Public Shareholders, see here for the shareholding structure of BMCE Bank.